AriFordsham/GHCWiki/type-functions-solving.md

 - Perform Rule Triv as part of normalisation.
 - Whenever an equality of Form (2) or (3) would be recursive, the program can be rejected on the basis of a failed occurs check.
 (Immediate rejection is always justified, as right-hand sides do not contain synonym familles; hence, any recursive occurrences of a left-hand side imply that the equality is unsatisfiable.)
-- Use flexible tyvars for flattening of locals, too.
-(We have flexibles in locals anyway and don't use (Unify) on locals, so the flexibles shouldn't cause any harm, but the elimination of skolems is much easier for flexibles - we just instantiate them.)
+- We flatten locals and wanteds in the same manner, using fresh flexible type variables.
+(We have flexibles in locals anyway and don't use (Unify) during normalisation - this is different to new-single.)

 ## Solving